 The MEDIA Offices of Creative Europe Desk Ireland have announced that six Irish companies have been successful in the latest deadline of funding for Content Development of a Single Project.
 The total awarded was €280,000 which is the highest amount awarded to any one country in this round.
 Of the six projects, three were animations, two were documentaries, and one was a feature drama.

 The animated projects which received €60,000 each were I've Got a Time Travelling Monkey on My Back from Treehouse Republic and Peek Zoo from Igloo Films, both of which were pitched at Cartoon Forum last September.
-The third animation is Brain Freeze XL from Kite Entertainment which is a spin-off of their highly successful show Brain Freeze on CBBC.
+The third animation is Brain Freeze High a co-porduction between Kite Entertainment and Turnip & Duck, a spin-off of their highly successful show Brain Freeze on CBBC.

 Two documentaries received €25,000 each: Sophie Fiennes’ next project The Pervert's Guide to the Twenty First Century, produced by Blinder Films and Old Friend - New Master: Will China Save Europe’s Piano industry? from Gambit Pictureswho produced the successful A Doctor’s Sword in 2016.
 Tailored Films run by Ruth Treacy and Julianne Forde received funding for the only Irish drama which was successful in this round, Winter Lake.